ianbrandt/javafx-gradle-configuration/README.md

 selected.
 This is broken out to [native-dependency-convention.gradle.kts](build-logic/src/main/kotlin/com.ianbrandt.buildlogic.native-dependency-convention.gradle.kts), as it may be generally applicable to projects that have native dependencies besides JavaFX.
-The convention does still use the
-[OS Detector Gradle Plugin](https://github.com/google/osdetector-gradle-plugin) for detecting the current OS and architecture, but there is no explicit coupling between it and
+The convention script does still use the [OS Detector Gradle Plugin](https://github.com/google/osdetector-gradle-plugin) for detecting the current OS and architecture, but there is no explicit coupling between it and